 Right to direct the use

-A customer is deemed to have the right to direct the use of an identified asset throughout its usage period if, according to IFRS 16.B24:
+A customer has the right to direct the use of an identified asset throughout its usage period if, according to IFRS 16.B24:

 How and for what purpose the asset is used